hashgraph/hedera-services/docs/expiry-and-auto-renewal/renewal_expiry_docs.md

 * `Account Expiration` - expired accounts are classified as renewable or not.
 The second type should be handled by clearing all relations to tokens, returning balances to treasuries and finally- deleting the account.
 **Problem:** the account may own `Unique` tokens.
 In this case, we cannot transfer all the balance in single transaction.
-This can be implemented in 1 or 2 jobs, one of which is specifically for the nfts.

 * `Account Renewal` - expired accounts with balance - Renewable accounts.
 If the balance is sufficient, the account is enabled again.